About data connections

 When the same drive is connected to multiple workspaces, any output files are saved to workspace-specific folders in the drive.
 Those folders and their contents are visible in all workspaces that have access to the drive.

-• Connect a drive at the organization level only if intending to use it as the organization default drive.
+• Connect a drive at the organization level only if you intend to use it as the organization default drive.

 Adding drives at the organization level isn’t recommended as a shortcut to supporting input and output across all workspaces for the following reasons: